SpoBo/dobiss2mqtt/README.md

 Currently this is linked to the same protocol as SXAMBIANCE.
 This might not be working correctly.

+SX has a dimmer range going from 0 to 10.
+So brightness changes in steps of 10%.

 ### Ambiance PRO
 Set dobiss.interface to AMBIANCEPRO